 The Eating Of The Bulls: From The Spanish Fighting Ring To The Plate

 From the moment you step into the restaurant Casa Toribio in Madrid, you will see that it's, well, full of bull.
-Along with statues dedicated to the animal, several photographs and paintings of matadors — waving red capes in their gallant outfits — adorn the walls, honoring a much-debated bloody Spanish tradition that dates back to 711 A.D. with the coronation of King Alfonso VIII.
+Along with statues dedicated to the animal, several photographs and paintings of matadors — waving red capes in their gallant outfits — adorn the walls, honoring a much-debated bloody Spanish tradition that dates back to A.D.
+711 with the coronation of King Alfonso VIII.

 It's not uncommon for Spanish restaurants, especially those catering to international tourists, to advertise bullfighting, sangria and flamenco.
 (Note: Not all of Spain has bullfighting, sangria and flamenco.)
 And Casa Toribio is in a prime location — just down the street from Madrid's famous bullring, Plaza de Toros de Las Ventas.